 Did we miss something?
-Is there something we need to know about for next week?
-Let us know at firstname.lastname@example.org
+Is there something we need to know for next week?
+Drop us a line, firstname.lastname@example.org.